kurtado/facilefacet/README.md

 facilefacet
 ===========
 Easy faceting of Elasticsearch indices with Perl.
+Requires the ElasticSearch.pm module.

 Usage:

 faceter.pl &lt;facetfield&gt; &lt;timeslice&gt;

 Simply run this script from the command line with one argument: facet field.
-You will be returned a list of the top ten terms, plus freqeuency.
+You will be returned a list of the top ten terms, plus frequency.

 Examples: